-Understanding integrated crop and livestock farming systems: farmer survey results All respondents
+Understanding integrated crop and livestock farming systems: farmer survey results Integrated Crop & Livestock farms only

-Match Made in Heaven: Livestock + Crops, July 2024
+Match Made in Heaven: Livestock + Crops, October 2024

 In 2023 through April of 2024, the Match Made in Heaven project (MMIH) surveyed 553 farmers primarily in the 6 Midwestern states of Illinois, Indiana, Iowa, Minnesota, Missouri, and Wisconsin.
-The vast majority of respondents (507) have an integrated system with both annual crops and livestock.
+The majority of respondents (457) currently have an integrated system with both annual crops and livestock.
+Another 50 respondents had raised livestock within the last three years.
 The goal of the survey was to understand the benefits associated with integration of livestock into annual cropping systems as well as the barriers to doing so.
 This fact sheet provides a snapshot of what we learned.